insalada/gildedrose/README.md

 # GildedRose Approach
-This is a quick approach for a kata modification approach taken from GildedRose Kata.
+This is a quick approach for a kata modification from GildedRose Kata.
 In brief, it is a refactoring skills exercise.

 # Description